 - Water sunflower seeds after planting.

-Plant a Sunflower House or Fort
+How to Plant and Grow a Sunflower House or Fort:

 The sunflower fort in the photo below is HUGE!
 It’s about 20 feet in diameter.
 A sunflower fort grown to be 6 to 8 feet in diameter is a much better size for kids to play in.
+Basic step-by-step directions to make a sunflower house or fort are below the photograph.

-How to Grow a Sunflower House or Fort
+How to Grow a Sunflower House or Fort:

-- Mark off a circular area for your sunflower house about 6 to 8 feet in diameter.
-Leave a section of the circle open to create a “doorway” for your “sunflower house.”
+- Leave a section of the circle open to make a “doorway” for your sunflower house.

 - Plant giant 10-15’ sunflower varieties like Mammoth Grey Stripe Sunflower Seeds

-- Invite children to decorate their sunflower house if desired.
-Add some pillows, chairs, or blankets to make it a comfy place to hang out and play in the garden.
+- Add pillows, chairs, or blankets inside the circle, square, or rectangle of sunflowers to make it a comfy fort or house and place to hang out and play in the garden.

-More Sunflower Fort Ideas
+More Sunflower Fort Growing Ideas:

-Planting the sunflower seeds closer together can create more privacy for your sunflower fort, but you also need to ensure the sunflowers have room to find enough sunlight to grow and thrive.
+Planting the sunflower seeds closer together can create more privacy for your sunflower fort, but you also need to ensure the sunflowers have enough sunlight to grow and thrive.
+Another way to create more privacy is to plant various flowers between your sunflowers.

-Another way to create more privacy is to plant a climbing variety of flowers between your sunflowers.
 If you want to try this, plant a few Morning Glories or Black-Eyed Susans

 between each sunflower plant.
 These will help fill the sunflower house “wall” as the flower vines climb within and amongst the growing sunflowers.
+As the climbing flower grows, help the vines find the sunflower stalks and help guide them to wrap around and between the sunflower plants for support.

 Check out THIS sunflower house by Let’s Lasso the Moon for more sunflower fort tips and ideas!

-Related: Encourage Kindness to Nature with The Kindness Elves
+Related: Encourage Kindness to Nature

-How to Care for Sunflowers
+How to Care for Sunflowers As They Grow:

 Related: Easy Rainbow Art Projects Kids LOVE!

-Growing Sunflowers with Kids
+Growing Sunflowers with Kids:

-More Gardening Projects and Ideas for Kids
+More Gardening Projects and Ideas for Kids:

 - How to Start a Fairy Garden